Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 Examples of STAR interview questions

-There are many different competencies and values that you may be asked about.
+You may be asked about many different competencies and values.
 Here are some example behaviours and questions:

-Teamworking: Tell me about a time when you found it difficult to work in a team?
+Teamworking: Tell me about a time when you found it challenging to work in a team.

-Leadership: Tell me about a time you led a team to achieve an important outcome for the organisation?
+Leadership: Tell me about a time you led a team to achieve an essential outcome for the organisation.

-Problem Solving: Give an example of where you have to solve a difficult problem and how you went about it?
+Problem Solving: Give an example of where to solve a complex problem and how you went about it.

-Relationships: Tell me about a time when you disagreed with a stakeholder and what happened?
+Relationships: Tell me about when you disagreed with a stakeholder and what happened.

 STAR method in remote interviews